vgandari/tok/README.md

-# tok
+# `tok`

 ## Introduction

-`tok` (stands for Tree of Knowledge) is a command line tool that **optimally sorts topics** to and **generates a document** with those topics in order in PDF format.
+`tok` is a command line tool that takes your notes and organizes them so that they are easy to follow.
-Each topic is stored in its own YAML file, which also contains dependency information and metadata (e.g. formatting).

-`tok` reads each YAML file, constructing a graph where each node corresponds to a YAML file, and uses the graph to sort the nodes in a way that **does not violate dependency relationships**.
-`tok` then generates a TEX file with text from all nodes sorted and formatted as specified, and by default calls a LaTeX engine to generate a PDF (use `--no-pdf` to see the sorted topics in the terminal without generating a PDF).
+Think of `tok` as a texbook generator that lifts the burden of figuring out where to put each paragraph.

+Let's say you have a bunch of files, each containing notes covering a particular topic.

+- How should you arrange these topics so that they are easy to follow?
+- Which topics should you include?

+The answers to both of these questions depend on how the topics depend on each other.
+`tok` reads files in YAML format.
+Each file contains text for a topic, some formatting metadata, and dependency relationships.
+`tok` uses dependency relationships to determine the "best" order to place your notes.
+Once `tok` computes the "best" order to sort the topics, it writes your notes in a TEX file and generates a PDF.

+`tok` generates a document based on the input files and whatever other files they depend on.
+This means that `tok` may generate a document that contains a subset of your notes.
+That is, `tok` leaves out the irrelevant topics and sticks to the focus of the document you are generating.

 ### Goals